 The Holocaust, the genocides in Armenia, Rwanda, Cambodia and Darfur, and the cultural genocide of our First Nations peoples – the past century has proven we have not yet learned the lessons about the consequences of hate and intolerance.

-The mission of The Foundation for Genocide Education is to collaborate with governments to ensure that the history of genocide and the steps leading to it are taught in high schools across Canada and the United States.
-We sit on a committee with the Quebec Education Ministry, which is developing a guide on teaching genocide to be used by educators in various disciplines.
-The government is funding this guide, along with professional workshops for teachers, and the Foundation is producing an animated video to promote the use of the guide.
+The mission of The Foundation for Genocide Education is to ensure that the history of genocide and the steps leading to it are taught in high schools across Canada and the United States.
+We accomplish this by collaborating with governments and pedagogical experts on groundbreaking resources about genocide, such as the new guide, ‘Studying Genocide’.

 We also believe that human connections are essential in transmitting the lessons of the past.
 When teaching topics as complex as genocide, it can be easy to cover the facts and figures and forget the humans affected by history.
 To offer further support to teachers, the FGE has formed a high school presentation program centred on genocide survivors’ testimonies.

 Why Genocide Education Matters

 Teaching and learning about the history of genocide is a powerful tool to countering hate and discrimination in the world.

 Through studying this history, students can understand how racist policies divide communities and create environments that make genocide possible.
 Genocide education is proven to promote critical thinking, societal awareness, and personal growth.
 It teaches about the warning signs that can lead to mass murder.
 Students learn about human behaviour and our capacity to succumb to scapegoating and propaganda.
 It further reveals the full range of human responses – the individual motivations and pressures that lead people to act as they do – or do not act at all.